• Skip to primary navigation

 You won't miss a beat in the kitchen.
 Ready to keep your cooking game strong, even without mushroom powder?

-Mushroom powder is a versatile ingredient that adds depth and umami flavor to various dishes.
+Mushroom powder is a flexible ingredient that adds depth and umami flavor to various dishes.

-However, if you run out of mushroom powder or are looking for alternatives, there are several substitutes available.
+However, if you run out of mushroom powder or are looking for alternatives, there are several substitutes available - including mushroom stock substitute options for brothy depth.

 SubstituteKey CharacteristicsProper Ratio

-Garlic PowderPungent and savory flavor; adds depth to dishesUse an equal amount of garlic powder as a substitute for mushroom powder
+Garlic PowderPungent and savory flavor; improves dishesUse an equal amount of garlic powder as a substitute for mushroom powder

 Nutritional YeastNutty and cheesy flavor; enhances umami tasteUse an equal amount of nutritional yeast as a substitute for mushroom powder